Penrhyn Gospel Day , 13th

 THE MISSIONARY WHO CHANGED HISTORY

-GOSPEL DAY ON PALMERSTON: A first hand account NEW
+GOSPEL DAY ON PALMERSTON: A rare first-hand account

 Palmerston has a population of just over 50 people, but Gospel Day there is celebrated by every single one of them.
 Things start at 3 am, there's feasting, lots of prayers and finally holy day gives way to holiday.
 Read the only published account of the unique celebrations written by one of the island's young residents.